Code-Institute-Submissions/AH-Swim-School/README.md

 * [Github](https://www.github.com/): Used to host the repositories for the website.
 * [Google Fonts](https://fonts.google.com/): Used to get fonts used for my text _Lato_ and headings _Sriracha_.
 * [Font Awesome](https://fontawesome.com/) - Used font awesome icons to style the links in the footer and during my home page.
+* [jQuery](https://jquery.com/) - jQuery was used within Bootstrap to create the collapsible hamburger nav bar.
 ## Testing

 Using Chrome developer tools throughout the project to test how the the project looks on desktop and on smaller devices i.e